Spintronics for image recognition: performance benchmarking via data-driven simulations: Results

+The STVO dynamics also exhibit a short-term memory due to the transient coupling between successive virtual nodes, that the reLU and sigmoid do not possess.
+For the image classification tasks considered in this work, this memory plays no role, and the three activations reach the same performance.
+For temporal tasks requiring fading memory like speech recognition or time series prediction, this equivalence would not hold anymore, and the STVO dynamics would reach higher performance than the reLU and the sigmoid.

-The comparison of the accuracy of the classification using the STVO-based ESN for the three datasets is represented in \fig\ref{fig:accs}.
-It can be seen that for a very low number of virtual nodes in the reservoir, the accuracy reaches the random choice (\textit{i.e.}, $10\%$ for MNIST and FMNIST, and $3.85\%$ for EMNIST-letters).
-The accuracy eventually reaches an accuracy of $98.1\%$ on MNIST and an accuracy of $88.4\%$ (resp. $86.9\%$) on the EMNIST-letters (resp.
+The comparison of the accuracy of the classification using the STVO-based ELM for the three datasets is represented in \fig\ref{fig:accs}.
+It can be seen that for a very low number of virtual nodes in the reservoir, the accuracy reaches the random choice accuracy level \textit{i.e.}, $10\%$ for MNIST and FMNIST, and $3.85\%$ for EMNIST-letters.
+The accuracy eventually reaches $97.8\%$ on MNIST and $87.5\%$ (resp. $86.5\%$) on the EMNIST-letters (resp.
 FMNIST) dataset with $5000$ nodes in the nonlinear layer.
-We believe that the relatively low score achieved in FMNIST is due to the lack of convolutional treatment of the input features, something that is known to be of prior importance for complex images classification.
+The relatively low score achieved in FMNIST is due to the lack of convolutional layers in the architecture, something that is known to be of prior importance for the classification of complex images~\cite{lecun1989backpropagation}.
+To test this hypothesis, we replaced the PCA preprocessing by a fixed random convolutional feature extractor (random filters followed by a reLU nonlinearity and max-pooling), reduced to the same dimensionality and fed to the identical ELM.\@ Even without any training of the convolutional filters, this consistently improves the FMNIST test accuracy (e.g.\ from $85.7\%$ to $86.2\%$ at $N_\theta = 1000$), confirming that convolutional processing is beneficial.
+Trained convolutional layers would be expected to yield significantly larger gains.
 Concerning EMNIST-letters, we suspect that the lower quality of the recognition is due to the presence of lower case and upper case characters in each category, which can be regarded as the presence of two distinct datasets with the same labels.
 This assumption is consolidated by computing the average intraclass variance in each dataset.
 The variance of each class $\mathbf{K}$ is computed accordingly to $\text{Var}_\text{intra}(\mathbf{K}) = \left(\sum_{i}(\mathbf{x}_i-\overline{\mathbf{K}})^2\right)/\vert\mathbf{K}\vert$ and averaged over all the classes for each dataset.
-It is equal to $3452.9$ in MNIST, $4408.7$ in EMNIST-letters and $3401$ in FMNIST.
-The average intraclass variance is about $28\%$ bigger in EMNIST-letters than in MNIST and FMNIST.
+It is equal to $3401$ in FMNIST, $3452.9$ in MNIST, and $4408.7$ in EMNIST-letters, which is about $28\%$ larger than in the two former datasets.\@